spose-ws/spose-ws.github.io/cfp.md

 Besides regular (max.
 16 pages) and short (max.
 8 pages) papers, we also invite practical demonstrations, intermediate reports, and mini-tutorials on respective technologies currently under development.
 Such contributions should be consciously tailored to inspire more in-depth discussions.
 Submissions falling under this category should describe the proposed contribution to the workshop in no more than 4 pages and be explicitly marked as such during the submission process.

-Publication opportunities are currently explored.
-In particular, LNCS proceedings as well as a special issue of an Open Access Journal are discussed.
+Accepted papers will be published in a joint LNCS proceedings together with two other ESORICS workshops.
+Additional publication opportunities for extended papers in a special issue of an Open Access Journal are discussed.

 Authors of accepted papers must guarantee that their papers will be presented at the workshop.
 At least one author must register.